redeboer/bossdoc/docs/appendices/tips/troubleshooting.md

 # Troubleshooting

-## I lost read-write access in my {code}`afs` home folder
+## I lost read-write access in my `afs` home folder

-Formerly, this problem could be solved using the {code}`klog` command.
+Formerly, this problem could be solved using the `klog` command.
 Since August 2019, this command has become:

 ```bash
 kinit $USER